All prototypes start with a single interaction. Each interaction has a trigger and an action.

 You could use this for on-screen prompts, like an alert when you haven't completed a field or checked a box.

 This triggers the Destination frame when you first press the mouse or touch pad.
 For for mobile devices, this is when the user's finger first touches the hotspot.

 This triggers the Destination frame when you release the mouse or touch pad.
 For for mobile devices, this is once the user's finger no longer touches the Hotspot.

 - Apply the Mouse Down trigger to the menu header to open an Overlay.

 - Apply the Mouse Up interaction to the menu item in the Overlay.

-- When they release the month, we take the user to the relevant Frame.
+- When they release the mouse, we take the user to the relevant Frame.

-After Delay allows you to trigger an Action, after the user has spent a certain amount of time on a given Frame.
+The After Delay trigger allows you to trigger an action after the user has spent a certain amount of time on a given frame.
 You will need to set the duration of the delay in milliseconds (ms).
 You can only apply this to a top-level Frame, not a specific layer or object.